 1 tbsp. thyme

-*Butternut squashes vary greatly in size.
+salt and pepper*Butternut squashes vary greatly in size.
 The conventionally grown varieties are usually MUCH larger than organic varieties.
 I would say that you're looking for about 4 cups of cubed squash.
 I'll often only use half a squash for this recipe if the squash is really big.
 Eyeball it and make sure you don't put in more squash than all the other ingredients (otherwise it won't fit in the pot).

 **Did you know you can freeze red wine?
 I'm a total geek when it comes to finding new ingredients to freeze.
 Just pour the remaining wine in ice cube trays and transfer to a ziploc when frozen.
 Once thawed, it won't be great to drink but the body needed for cooking is just as strong!
 I made Coq Au Vin with frozen red wine and it was amazing!